jahudka/dicc/readme.md

 the constructors or factory functions of all defined services and generate a _compiled factory_ for each of them, which will call the original constructor or factory with the appropriate arguments.
-The compiler will only inject object types - it cannot automatically inject e.g. strings.
-It will also only inject arguments whose resolved object type matches one or more of the defined services or aliases.
+The compiler will only inject arguments whose resolved object type matches one or more of the defined services or aliases.
 As I've mentioned before, types are resolved referentially, meaning that it is not enough that a service has the correct shape matching an argument's type, it must be explicitly defined using that type, either as the service's type, or as one of its aliases.

 When an argument's type cannot be resolved to something DICC understands, if the